Symplectos/bell0tutorial/README.md

-# bell0tutorial
+# Game Programming Tutorials
-Windows game programming tutorials for DirectX 11.
-Written in C++.
+The official repository for the [bell0bytes game programming tutorials](https://bell0bytes.eu/game-programming).

+**Note**: Manged on GitLab and mirrored on GitHub.